ImprobabilityCast/Integrity2gmail/README.md

-# Integrity Contacts to Gmail Contacts
+# Convert Integrity contacts to Gmail contacts
 Converts a CSV addressbook from an obscure internet provider to a Gmail format.